-During the financial year, the leasehold land and building of the Company with carrying value of RM3,294,000 (2021 : NIL) had been classified as held for sale from property, plant and equipment and investment properties which the Company has entered into sale and purchase agreements before year end and the sale will be completed subsequent to financial year.
+The leasehold land and building of the Company with carrying value of NIL (2022 : RM3,294,000) had been classified as held for sale from property, plant and equipment and investment properties.
+The sale was completed during the financial year.